SidKataria101/CodingExcerciseJava-AMA/README.md

 To run the program, please do the follows:
 1. Clone the repo
-2. Using commandline, cd/go to the ShiftingCharInString/ShiftString/src using the following commands line prompts:
+2. Using commandline, cd/go to the CodingExcerciseJava-AMA-main/ShiftString/src using the following commands line prompts:\
-    i. cd Coding*
+    i. cd Coding* \
-    ii. cd Shift*
+    ii. cd Shift* \
-    iii. cd src
+    iii. cd src \
+3. Enter 'javac App.java' in your commandPrompt/Terminal to compile the Java program
-3. Enter 'java App' in your commandPrompt/Terminal to start the program
+4. Enter 'java App' in your commandPrompt/Terminal to start the application
 4. Enter valid string and a valid integer as prompted
 5. Your shifted string will be presented in the console